 Wide Nightrider Chess

 My original conception of this variant was to have it on a shorter board, and to include all the 6 chess piece types, plus nightriders and champions (the latter piece type being from Omega Chess), together with the fast castling rules I used for my earlier (12x8) Wide Chess variant.
 I soon realized 12x10 would be a better board size for a possible setup I had in mind, given the great scope of the nightrider piece type.
 Aurelian Florea suggested using ferz-knight compound pieces rather than knights, and I liked that on an empty board this compound piece has complimentary legal move possibilities to those of the champion.
-That's aside from IMHO making the game's 3 less valuable pieces at least slightly closer in value than if knights were used on the 12x10 board.
+That's aside from IMHO making the game's 3 less valuable pieces at least slightly closer in value than if knights were used on this 12x10 chess variant game's board.
 Finally, I was able to choose a setup that pleased me, where all the pawns are protected.

 A Game Courier preset for play is available.

 In this game there are 8 piece types, including 5 types from standard chess (i.e. Pawns, Bishops, Rooks, Queens and Kings).
 The other 3 piece types are as follows: